Fraser Island Australia

 to Lake Boomanjin.
 From here, it is another 6.3km through some open

-woodlands to Dillie Village, where there are accommodation and camping.
+woodlands to Dillie Village, where there is some accommodation and

 Lake Wabby and Eurong Beach Fraser Island Australia